liferay/liferay-docs/discover/portal/articles/130-forms/16-form-notifications.markdown

 # Form Notifications

-Send a notification email sent each time a form entry is submitted.
+Send a notification email each time a form entry is submitted.

 1. Open the form's Form Settings section by clicking the *Options* (![Options](../../images/icon-options.png)) button &rarr; *Settings*).